Saturday, August 28, 2021

 How about the book?
 I began assembling it much the way Miss Powell assembled her blog into one.
 But I only worked on it for a little while.
 Many things were changing with me in addition to the above, and I found my heart just wasn’t in it.
 Then, I had the second edition of Choosing and Using a New CAT to get out.
 And a new deep sky observing book to write…and The Herschel Project Book just kept receding farther into the background—where it remains to this very day, nine years after the last object was in the can.

 So, yeah, the question had become "What next?"
 I thought about some REALLY BIG programs...to include observing all the NGCs visible from the Northern Hemisphere.
 But I'd start observing...and...well...decide...that wasn't it.
 Eventually, I stopped looking for another “Herschel Project.”
 If one comes to me, so be it.
-But, as above, I have decided The Big Enchilada really was the observing experience of a lifetime.
+But, as above, I have decided The Big Enchilada really was the observing experience of a lifetime, end of story, game over, zip up your fly.
 That's OK.
-Even if I didn’t have all those old blog articles, and videos, and photographs, The Herschel Project would remain green in my memory where it shall remain to the end of my days.
+Even if I didn’t have all those old blog articles, and videos, and photographs, The Herschel Project would remain green in memory to the end of my days.

 Nota Bene: All the blog entries documenting the Project are still right here.
 An easy way to get to them is with a Google of "Uncle Rod Herschel Project."
 That and internal links in the entries will get you to all of 'em.